 I’ve been harvesting Carambola for awhile.
 And I’ve discovered a fool proof method to determine when the fruit is at its prime.

-So when the fruit starts to change color, smell it.
-If you can detect a very faint, complex floral fragrance, the fruit is at its prime.
-At this stage the fruit is crisp, slightly sweet.
+So when the fruit begins changing color, smell it.
+If you detect a faint, complex floral fragrance, the fruit is at its prime.
+At this stage, the fruit is crisp, slightly sweet.

 There’s some latitude in how Carambola looks when ripe.
 Color change often peaks a half day after the fruit is past its prime.
 Most often a prime fruit will be more toward the golden-yellow stage than the orange-yellow.
 And it will have a just slight hint of green on the ridges.